cerico/macfair/README.md

  - Copies the example hostfile to hosts and adds your hostname
  - Copies the example host_vars yaml to a file named after hostname
+ - Copies ssh keys where necessary

 This prepares the macbook ready to be built.
 If running ansible on the target machine there's no more to do here.

 If running ansible on a different machine, change ansible_connection from local to ssh in the newly created host_vars yml and add the hostname of the macbook to `/etc/hosts` on the machine running ansible.
 Then run the make keys step.

 ### make keys
 This step is only for building machines other than the macbook.
 A sample raspberry pi configuration is included.
 Any machines will need to be added to `/etc/hosts`.
-Users are added to the host_vars yaml created in tbe make prepare step in the format of the example users - userkey is an optioal parameter if specifying an ssh key other than `~/.ssh/id_rsa.pub`.
-Make key will copy the keys to target machines users for passwodless access
+Users are added to the host_vars yaml created in tbe make prepare step in the format of the example users - userkey is an optional parameter if specifying an ssh key other than `~/.ssh/id_rsa.pub`.
+Make key will copy the keys to target machines users for passwordless access

 ### make setup